 BloodTechNet educational resources

-The BloodTechNet program was launched in 2011 to facilitate the development of innovative educational resources that support the Transfusion, Cellular Therapy and Transplantation communities in Canada.
+The BloodTechNet program was launched in 2011 to facilitate the development of innovative educational resources that support the transfusion, cellular therapy and transplantation communities in Canada.
 The program is led by Canadian Blood Services’ Centre for Innovation with financial support from Grifols.
-For information about the next BloodTechNet program competition, visit blood.ca research funding programs.
+For information about the next BloodTechNet program competition, visit blood.ca.

-To read more about these and other projects search our funded projects database.
+To read more about previously funded BloodTechNet projects search our funded projects database.

 The Stem Cell Transplantation Multimedia Toolkit was developed by the Stem Cell Club to support the education of health-care professionals for the recruitment of stem cell donors.
 The toolkit includes a whiteboard video series on stem cell donation; a stem cell donation infographic and; Why We Swab: a library of stories in stem cell donation.
 Animated whiteboard videos are posted on the Canadian Blood Services Youtube channel and on the stemcellclub.ca website.